DarthKipsu/RPS-robot/README.md

 The AI currently uses 3 strategies with priorities based on the order they are selected.
 You can test different combinations with ai_efficiency_test.py which you can give a sequence of user plays and it will simulate playing that many games, displaying statistics at the end.

-Good set to start with is using Bayes from next game with pairs as priority 1, singles as priority 2 and 2 next games as priority 3.
+Good set to start with is using Bayes from next game with pairs as priority 1, singles as priority 2 and n next games with 2 next games as priority 3.
 This produces AI win ratio from 65% up to over 70%.
 The suffixes method is not very good and n next games will produce better results with a smaller n, however they work differently with different tactiques so it might be worthwhile to test different combinations out.

 ### Hand sign database